danielittlewood0/rbackup/README.md

   available to be extracted.
 If a relative path is provided as argument, it will extract the provided archive to `snapshots.restore`.  (this keeps any background processes from interfering with the restore).
+  A .gpg archive will be decrypted before extraction.

 * `rbackup <name> restore [$1]`: With no arguments, shows all snapshots in `snapshots` or `snapshots.restore`.
 If a relative path is provided, the live